10th International Conference on Multimedia and Human-Computer Interaction (MHCI’23)

 Three types of manuscripts could be published in the conference proceedings:

 You may choose to submit any of the above based on the the weight of the contributions in your manuscript.

 - Extended abstracts are welcome for publication.
 These submissions should be around 500 words and must give a clear indication of the objectives, scope, and results (if available) of the research.
 No figures or tables are allowed.
-Presentation for these submissions are limited to 20 minutes (if oral) or poster.
+Oral presentations for these submissions are limited to 10 mins and poster presentation to 5 mins.

 - Short papers must give a clear indication of the objectives, scope, and results of the paper, and must (at least) contain an abstract, an introduction, a results/discussion section, and a reference section.
 Short papers are limited to 4 pages.
-Presentation for these submissions are limited to 20 minutes (if oral) or poster.
+Oral presentations for these submissions are limited to 15 mins and poster presentation to 5 mins.

 - Full Papers are limited to 8 pages and are more descriptive of the work that has been done.
 Also, more sections, images, graphs, and results could be presented.
-Presentation for these submissions are limited to 20 minutes (if oral) or poster.
+Oral presentations for these submissions are limited to 15 mins and poster presentation to 5 mins.

 Please note that a .docx template is available to guide the authors in formatting their papers.
 All papers (including extended abstracts) must comply with the template.

-You may find the conference template(s) for MHCI’20 below:
+You may find the conference template(s) for MHCI’23 below: